billroy/run/README.md

 ### snooze(interval)

-- Call this to set a different function sleep interval (in ms)
+- Call this from your C function to set a different function sleep interval (in ms)

 ## Example